Office: (844) 849-2404

 We also provide collection of delinquent accounts, management of the Federal Perkins Loan Program and process student refunds for credit balances.

 Students are encouraged to seek understanding of their account balances throughout the semester.
-Students who have loans, grants, scholarships, and other forms of financial aid to cover their tuition and fees are responsible for logging on to https://ssb.wilberforce.edu to review their financial aid awards and student charges.
+Students who have loans, grants, scholarships, and other forms of financial aid to cover their tuition and fees are responsible for logging on to https://ssb.wilberforce.edu to review their student charges and payment.

-Our deferred payment plan available to parents is through Tuition Management Systems (TMS).
-TMS is a national leader in the education deferred payment plan industry, whose sole purpose is helping families afford education.
+Our deferred payment plan available to students and parents is through Nelnet Campus Commerce (NCC).
+Nelnet Campus Commerce makes college more affordable by paying for tuition and fees over time.
+Tuition payment plans break down your tuition balance into affordable monthly payments.
 The deferred payment is an interest free monthly payment plan that allows payment toward educational expense while attending school.
 Payment plans are arranged so that balances are paid at the end of the academic year.

 Payments can be made in the form of cash, check, cashier’s check, money order, Visa, MasterCard, American Express and Discover Card.

 - A $35.00 return check fee is assessed when a check is not paid by the bank on which it is drawn, for reasons such as non-sufficient funds, refer to maker, missing signature, etc.

 - A hold is placed on the Tuition and Fee Student Account to prevent future enrollment, access to records and refunds until the returned check is replaced.

 - The replacement payment for a returned check should be in the form of a cashier’s check, money order, or cash – not another personal check.

 If the total amount of payments on a student’s tuition and fee account exceeds the amount of charges, a credit balance occurs.
 The beginning process for refunds is 10 days after the drop-and-add period.
 Refunds are not given on anticipated aid; the account must actually reflect a credit balance before the account will be included in the refund process.